Hiking the Mauna Loa Trail to Red Hill Cabin (Puʻu ʻUlaʻula) in Hawaiʻi Volcanoes National Park

 Distance (Roundtrip to Puʻu ʻUlaʻula): 15.0 miles / 22.5 km

-This is especially true because the weather on Mauna Loa can be extremely variable, but multiple nights gave us the opportunity to watch the numerous sunrises from one of the best places on the Big Island!
+This is especially true because the weather on Mauna Loa can be extremely variable, but multiple nights gave us the opportunity to watch the numerous sunrises and sunsets from one of the best places on the Big Island!

 How to Get a Red Hill Cabin Permit?